noop-inc/documentation/src/content/docs/mysql-database.md

 ---

-title: "MySQL Database"
+title: 'MySQL Database'
-description: "How to launch and configure MySQL databases alongside Noop Tasks and Services"
+description: 'How to launch and configure MySQL databases alongside Noop Tasks and Services'
-slug: "mysql-database"
+slug: 'mysql-database'
-section: "resources"
+section: 'resources'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 17
 ---

 The MySQL resource is a relational database solution for the Noop platform.
 It provides a no-configuration way to connect application services to the “fully integrated transaction-safe, ACID compliant database”, [MySQL](https://www.mysql.com).